 Several companies offer sightseeing cruises on the Hudson and East Rivers but if you're visiting during the summer with a teen, you should plan to ride "The Beast."Circle Line Cruises operates this high-powered speedboat, which give 30-minute thrilling cruises across the water, offering cool relief (you'll definitely get sprayed) from the city's sweltering temperatures.

 The Beast leaves from midtown at Pier 83, West 42nd Street, Note: Kids must be 40 inches tall to ride The Beast.

 Tip: Buy a CityPass that includes five other attractions-- a great way to save money on admission tickets.

 Walk to DUMBO and Back

 You can walk across the iconic Brooklyn Bridge from Manhattan to Brooklyn and return on foot via the Manhattan Bridge, or vice versa.
 Figure on it taking 45 minutes each way.
-Right across the bridges on the Brooklyn side is one of the "it" neighborhoods of the moment, known affectionately as DUMBO (for "Down Under the Manhattan Bridge Overpass"), a trendy waterfront quarter that boasts some of the city's best shops and restaurants (including Grimaldi's Pizza) and offers Instagrammable views of the Manhattan skyline.
+Right across the bridge on the Brooklyn side is one of the "it" neighborhoods of the moment, known affectionately as DUMBO (for "Down Under the Manhattan Bridge Overpass"), a trendy waterfront quarter that boasts some of the city's best shops and restaurants (including Grimaldi's Pizza) and offers Instagrammable views of the Manhattan skyline.

 See a Broadway Play